Ramiro de León Carpio: Career

-President (1993-1996)
+Presidency (1993–1996)

 On 25 May 1993, President Jorge Serrano led an autocoup – a coup d'état by someone(s) in the country's government – dissolving the constitution and the National Congress with the apparent support of the army.
 He further ordered the arrest of de León.
-He avoided arrest by escaping over the roofs of the adjacent houses, and was then able to send out a condemnation of the coup.
+He avoided arrest by escaping over the roofs of the adjacent houses and was then able to send out a condemnation of the coup.
 Amid protests and suspension of foreign aid, on 1 June, Serrano was forced to flee the country.
 The army wanted to install the conservative Gustavo Espina, vice president under Serrano, as the new President.
 De León had already accused him of violating the constitution during the autocoup.
-On 5 June Espina resigned, and after an overwhelming vote of confidence from the reconvened National Congress, de León was quickly sworn in as President until 14 January 1996, the day Serrano was due to finish his term.
+On 5 June, Espina resigned, and after an overwhelming vote of confidence from the reconvened National Congress, de León was quickly sworn in as President until 14 January 1996, the day Serrano was due to finish his term.

 De León promised to defend public freedoms and the rule of law, make progress in the negotiations with the guerrillas, and purge the armed forces of their bad apples.
-He fired the defense minister General José Domingo García Samayoa, replacing him with General Jorge Roberto Perussina Rivera, who had been implicated in the massacres of the 1980s.
+He fired the defence minister General José Domingo García Samayoa, replacing him with General Jorge Roberto Perussina Rivera, who had been implicated in the massacres of the 1980s.
 On 3 July, his cousin Jorge Carpio, who was playing a vital role in the peace negotiations, was assassinated by right-wingers.
-On 26 August, he demanded that both all the deputies in the National Congress and all the members of the Supreme Court of Justice resign.
+On 26 August, he demanded that all the deputies in the National Congress and all the members of the Supreme Court of Justice resign.
 This created a crisis that was not resolved until 16 November, resulting in 43 amendments to the 1985 constitution, which were approved in a referendum on 30 January 1994.
 On 6 January, negotiations began with the leading guerrilla group, the URNG, but this time under the auspices of both the United Nations and the Organization of American States (OAS), and with a reduced role of the Guatemalan military in comparison with the previous negotiations.
 On 29 March, he signed the Global Accord on Human Rights, which, amongst other things, demanded the disbandment of the Autodefence Civil Patrols (PAC), which had been accused of involvement in the massacres occurring during the Civil War.

-Both the murder of Supreme Court chief Eduardo Epaminondas González Dubón on 3 April and a massacre of civilians by soldiers in Xamán, department of Alta Verapaz, on 5 October 1995, created high levels of tension in the country, and put strains on the peace process.
+Both the murder of Supreme Court chief Eduardo Epaminondas González Dubón on 3 April and a massacre of civilians by soldiers in Xamán, department of Alta Verapaz, on 5 October 1995, created high levels of tension in the country and put strains on the peace process.
 Yet, despite these tensions, free elections were able to be held under de León's tenure.
 On 14 August 1994, 80 of the 116 seats in the National Congress came up for election, which was Guatemala, where the members of Congress normally stand for election to coincide with the presidential election.
 On 12 November 1995, a new presidential election was held, and in the second round on 7 January 1996, Álvaro Arzú won to succeed de León.